 - (1) Audit fees represent fees for professional services provided in connection with the audit of Cohu's financial statements and review of Cohu's quarterly financial statements and audit services provided in connection with other statutory or regulatory filings.
 In addition, audit fees include those fees related to Ernst & Young LLP's audit of the effectiveness of Cohu's internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act of 2002. - (2) Audit-related fees include accounting consultation services related to business acquisitions and divestitures and other attestation services.
-No fees for such services were billed for 2012 or 2011. - (3) Tax compliance fees consisted primarily of assistance with (i) review or preparation of Cohu's federal, state and foreign tax returns and (ii) tax return examinations. - (4) Increase in tax planning and advice due primarily to services provided in conjunction with the acquisition of Ismeca Semiconductor Holding SA.
+No fees for such services were billed for 2013 or 2012. - (3) Tax compliance fees consisted primarily of assistance with (i) review or preparation of Cohu's federal, state and foreign tax returns and (ii) tax return examinations. - (4) Tax planning and advice in 2012 primarily for services provided in conjunction with the acquisition of Ismeca Semiconductor Holding SA.